Particular/docs.particular.net/Content/NServiceBus/hosting-nservicebus-in-windows-azure-cloud-services.md

 First you need to reference the assembly that contains the windows azure role entry point integration.
 The recommended way of doing this is by adding a nuget package reference to the `NServiceBus.Hosting.Azure` package to your project.

-**Note:** If self hosting, like we'll do later in this article for Web Roles, you can configure everything using the fluent configuration API and the extension methods found in the `NServiceBus.Azure` package, no need to reference the hosting package in that case.
+NOTE: If self hosting, like we'll do later in this article for Web Roles, you can configure everything using the fluent configuration API and the extension methods found in the `NServiceBus.Azure` package, no need to reference the hosting package in that case.

 To integrate the NServiceBus generic host into the worker role entry point, all you need to do is create a new instance of `NServiceBusRoleEntrypoint` and call it's `Start` and `Stop` methods in the appropriate `RoleEntryPoint` override.